theupdateframework/taps/tap8.md

 file has to be signed with an old threshold of old keys.

 Let's consider a motivating example, project foo is delegated to Alice.
-Alice computer with the key material got stolen, but the disk was encrypted.
+Alice's computer with the key material got stolen, but the disk was encrypted.
 To be safe, she decides to get her key from her backup and roll over her key to a fresh one.
 To do that, she creates a file `foo.rotate.ID`.
 This file contains her new key, a threshold of 1, and